danrs/git-practice/README.md

 ```

 ### Push
-`push` syncs the remote branch with your local branch.
+`push` updates the remote branch with the contents of your local branch.
 ```bash
 git checkout master
 echo "Porgs" >> crawl.txt